Airlift-Framework/airlift-framework.github.com/_posts/manual/0100-01-02-why_airlift?.md

 <img src="/images/manual/Happy_Bedi_Web.png" style="float:right">

 Airlift, which satisfies the above specifications, is being successfully deployed today.
-Lucid Technics is currently building and adding to Airlift, expecting to release version 2.0 by the end of 2013.
+Lucid Technics is currently building and adding to Airlift, expecting to release version 2.0 before the end of 2014.
 Future developments include making Dictation more robust and feature-rich, and continuing the tight integration to Google App Engine.
 Any developer interested in rapidly putting together scalable applications on Google App Engine should definitely check out Airlift, especially if they are interested in using JavaScript on server side.
 Lucid Technics aspires to make Airlift useful, reliable, and helpful to developers around the global network.

 # 1.3 Airlift Concepts